About me

 Welcome!
 My name is Dandan Zhang.
 I am a PhD student working with Randall Martin in the Department of Energy, Environmental, and Chemical Engineering at Washington University in St. Louis.

-My research focuses on the application and development of air quality modeling in combination with ground-based and satellite obseravtions.
-I have been working on the effects of model spatial resolution on population exposure to air pollutants, source sectors contributions, and satellite-derived geophysical fine particulate matter.
-I am also interested in model development, and currently working on improving mineral dust simulations in a chemical transport model GEOS-Chem.
+My research focuses on the application and development of air quality modeling in combination with ground-based and satellite-based observations.
+I have been working on the effects of model spatial resolution on population exposure to air pollutants, source sector contributions, and geophysical satellite-derived fine particulate matter.
+I am also interested in model developments, and currently working on improving fine mineral dust representation in a chemical transport model of GEOS-Chem.

 Beyond research, I enjoy hiking, swimming, skiing, and skating.